csihda/adamant/README.md

 |Object| `title`, `id`, `$id`, `description`, `type`, `properties`, `required` | |

 # Development

+__Known dependencies__: Node.js v14.15.5 and Python 3.8.
+The rests are handled by `package.json` and `backend/requirements.txt`.

 Setting up Adamant on a local machine for development:
 - `$ git clone https://github.com/csihda/adamant.git`—clone the repository
 - `$ cd adamant`—go to adamant project directory
 - `adamant$ npm install`—install the dependencies for the client-side
 - `adamant$ cd backend`—go to backend directory
 - `adamant/backend$ python -m venv venv`—create a python virtual environment
-- `adamant/backend$ ./venv/Scripts/activate`—activate the virtual environment
+- Windows: `adamant/backend$ ./venv/Scripts/activate`—activate the virtual environment
+- Linux: `adamant/backend$ source venv/bin/activate`—activate the virtual environment
 - `adamant/backend$ pip install -r requirements.txt`—install the dependencies for the back-end
 - `adamant/backend$ cd ..`—go back to adamant project directory
 - `adamant$ yarn start-api`—start the back-end
 - `adamant$ yarn start`—on a new terminal, in the adamant project directory, start the front-end

 By default, Adamant is accessible at `http://localhost:3000`.

 # Deployment
 We recommend deploying Adamant with docker-compose, which can be done with ease: